eChook/documentation/required-components-bom/README.md

 ### eChook Nano V1.x

-The original eChook  is a fully DIY kit containing of the eChook PCB, all components required to populate the PCB as well as sensors for Current, Temperature (x2) and Rotation (Wheel and motor shaft).
+The original eChook is a fully DIY kit containing the eChook Nano board, all components required to populate the board, and sensors for current, temperature (x2), and rotation (wheel and motor shaft).

 This kit is no longer available to purchase, but the individual PCBs are - see below.